kammitama5/Puzzles/README.md

 ## Sorting and Searching
 - Bubble, Heap, Merge, etc

+## Other
+- Parsing Files in JSON
+- File I/O

 ## Good advice
 - Go slowly
 - Input (what given), Output (what need to return)